-The second semester, the student will analyze the psychological principles which underlie the teaching-learning process and the individual and social conditions which act upon it.
+Psychological principles which underlie the teaching-learning process and the individual and social conditions which act upon it.
 Analysis of the process of evaluation and the principles underlying the creation of educational testing and grading.

 EDFU 3007.
-SOCIAL FOUNDATIONS OF EDUCATION.
+SOCIAL FOUNDATIONS OF

+EDUCATION.
 Three credits.
 Three hours of lecture per week.